ncagle/DNS-over-HTTPS/curl-meeting-2017.md

 [Sevenval Technologies GmbH](https://www.sevenval.com/) sponsors food and coffee for attendees.

+[Haxx](https://www.haxx.se/) stands as the legal entity/organizer on most contracts related to curl://up.

 (Money donated to the curl project will also be used.)

 We're still *very* interested in getting your company to sponsor remaining expense.
 Please get in touch!